Alan Mendez’s connection with Don Bosco continues. From a notorious kid who loved to rebel to a polished, self-made entrepreneur.

 Besides the impressive building, my first memory of school was the aroma of the freshly baked bread and the triumphant, larger-than-life Chef Mr Braganza, (I’m sure many reading this will relate to the picture, defining the bottomless pits that we had for our stomachs!)
 The dog biscuits and the insipid tea were treats then.

 This magnificent monument built on top of Tungarli Hill in the ‘60s instantly cast its magical spell on me.
 It had a welcoming embrace… still has.
-Connecting the dots backwards, and after a thorough examination of my privileges, I feel truly blessed for being allowed to indulge in all the amenities that were provided.
+Connecting the dots backward, and after a thorough examination of my privileges, I feel truly blessed for being allowed to indulge in all the amenities that were provided.
 Right from the school library to the down pitch–it was and still is a treasure house.

 A 360-degree development